Events Archive (1996-2014)

 This symposium marked the inaugural meeting of the Association for the Medical Humanities (Australia and New Zealand).
 Inspired by practitioners from around the country, this one-day symposium discussed Australian interests and projects in all aspects of the Medical Humanities.

-Convenor: Dr Claire Hooker, coordinator, Medical Humanities, and President, AMH (ANZ).
+Convenor: Dr Claire Hooker, Medical Humanities Coordinator and President AMH (ANZ)

-A one-day workshop on biopolitics, biosecurity and warfare
+Securitizing LifeOne-day workshop on biopolitics, biosecurity and warfare, 11 November 2009

-The 2007 NSW Mental Health Act – The Patient, the Community and Values
+The 2007 NSW Mental Health Act – The Patient, the Community and Values27 November 2007

 Speakers: Drs Michael Robertson, Matthew Large, Martyn Patfield, Professor Timothy Lambert, Associate Professors Colleen Loo and Merrilyn Walton